VATSIM-SSA/SSA-Policy/docs/atc-training/overview.md

 ## 2. General

 - Must be read alongside any relevant VATSIM policies.
-- The ATC Training Manager holds full discretion to waive or amend policy aspects as necessary for VATSSA’s benefit :contentReference[oaicite:2]{index=2}.
+- The ATC Training Manager holds full discretion to waive or amend policy aspects as necessary for VATSSA’s benefit.

 ---